prasadm00/public_and_private_keys/README.md

 ## Public and Private key

+1. Generate public key and private key using RSA
+2. Encrypt the data using public key
+3. Decrypt the data using private key

 RSA works by generating a public and a private key.
 The public and private keys are generated together and form a key pair.